 Roads and highways

-Alberta has more than 41,000 km of paved roads and highways which form an extensive network throughout the province.
+Alberta has more than 31,000 km of highways which form an extensive network throughout the province.
 First class arterial roads and highways connect to similar highways in adjacent provinces and the United States.

 North - South Highways